tendentious/Angular-Simple-Table/README.md

   Returns the data after it has been filtered, ordered, etc. This is used in the table's main ng-repeat directive.

-    TableSettings.searchBy(text,field)
+    TableSettings.search(text,field...)

   Filters the data by param 'text'.
-If parameter field is set the filter will only run through the data property named by field.
+One or more fields can be specified (as distinct arguments) to search through (you can even search in sub arrays one level deep).
+Specifying no field will search through all fields.
   The field parameter is case-sensitive so passing "Name" as value when the table data has "name" as property will result in no match at all and no data display in the table.

-    TableSettings.orderBy(field,noReverse)
+    TableSettings.orderBy(field,keepReverseState)

   Used to order data by field.
 The field parameter sets the field to order data by and is case-sensitive.
-  Every call to the method toggles the property reverseSort and consequently the ordering order from ascending to descending and reverse.
+  Every call to the method toggles the property reverseSort and consequently the ordering from ascending to descending and reverse.
   The second boolean parameter is used to disable the toggling effect.
-Passing true for noReverse will result in keeping the ordering ascending or descending (according to property TableSettings.reverseSort) for the current method call.
+Passing true for keepReverseState will result in keeping the ordering ascending or descending (according to property reverseSort) for the current method call.